ByNicole/bynicole.github.io/professional-experience/_posts/2022-12-31-lightstone.md

 I worked with Beacon Management which is a daughter property of The Lightstone Group.
 I worked at Spice Tree for 13 months.
-In this time frame I was the
+In this time frame I was the Assistant Manager but for most of the time I was the acting Manager due staffing changes.
+At the time of acting manager the leasing manager and service manager had

 - handle deposits of 10k or more
 - Processing of notice to vacates and statements of deposits